Water Softeners Vs Water Filters: What’s The Difference?

 Different water filtration systems serve different purposes, so it’s important that you have your water tested before purchasing one.
-Some systems have technology to remove minerals and metals, like water softeners, while other focus on things like chlorine and fluoride.
+Some systems have the technology to remove minerals and metals, like water softeners, while others focus on things like chlorine and fluoride.

-Some water filters use a series of prefilters and backwashing cycles, while other use UV lamps to kill microbes, bacteria, and viruses.
-Reverse osmosis membrane filtration is also uses to filter microscopic contaminants.
+Some water filters use a series of prefilters and backwashing cycles, while others use UV lamps to kill microbes, bacteria, and viruses.
+Reverse osmosis membrane filtration is also used to filter microscopic contaminants.

 It’s important to test your water supply to know which inorganic, organic, or pathogens are in your water supply.
 These include:

 - Phosphates, carbonates, nitrates, sulfates, and cyanide

 - Vinyl Chloride

 If you want an accurate measurement of your water quality and the hardness of your water, either call a professional, like Moffett Plumbing & Air, or buy a water testing kit from your local hardware store.
 For a total solution, many homeowners opt for both a water softening system and a water filtration system.
 These systems offer the most complete protection for your water supply.